pohouyam/clewcrypt/README.md

    environment variable 'PKCS11_INC' pointing to the directory where the PKCS #11 header files are installed.

-4) Open the solution file 'VeraCrypt.sln' in Microsoft Visual Studio 2008.
+4) Open the solution file 'ClewCrypt.sln' in Microsoft Visual Studio 2008.

 5) Select 'All' as the active solution configuration.

 6) Build the solution.

-7) If successful, there should be newly built VeraCrypt binaries in the 'Release' folder.
+7) If successful, there should be newly built ClewCrypt binaries in the 'Release' folder.

-Instructions for Signing and Packaging VeraCrypt for Windows:
+Instructions for Signing and Packaging ClewCrypt for Windows:
 -------------------------------------------------------------

 First, create an environment variable 'WSDK81' pointing to the Windows SDK for Windows 8.1 installation directory.
-The folder "Signing" contains a batch file (sign.bat) that will sign all VeraCrypt components using a code signing certificate present on the certificate store and also build the final installation setup.
+The folder "Signing" contains a batch file (sign.bat) that will sign all ClewCrypt components using a code signing certificate present on the certificate store and also build the final installation setup.
 The batch file suppose that the code signing certificate is issued by Thawt.
 This is the case for IDRIX's certificate.
 If yours is issued by another CA,